aviacommerce/avia-docs/content/docs/products.md

 **Taxonomy :** Hierarchical list of Taxons.
 Taxonomy is associated to one root taxon.

-**Taxon :** Taxon is single node in the category tree.
-Each taxon can have many child taxon associated with it.
+**Taxon :** Taxon is a single node in the category tree.
+Each taxon can have many child taxons associated with it.
 A taxon can be associated with many Products.

 `Nested Set Model` is used to create category hierarchy.
-All the logic for Taxon opertion is handled by [as_nested_set](https://github.com/SagarKarwande/as_nested_set) library.
+All the logic for a Taxon's operation is handled by [as_nested_set](https://github.com/SagarKarwande/as_nested_set) library.